State Farm Research and Development Center: MAGNet

 Students have an opportunity to apply analytical skills to State Farm business issues through MAGNet, short for the Modeling and Analytic Graduate Network.
-Students in MAGNet are expected to enroll in a new master’s curriculum created via a relationship between State Farm and the U of I’s Statistics Department.
+Students in MAGNet are expected to enroll in a new master's curriculum created via a relationship between State Farm and the U of I's Statistics Department.
 MAGNet is similar to a 50% graduate assistantship as students work at the Research & Development Center 20 hours per week during academic semesters and receive a pay rate similar to that of graduate assistants at the university.
 Students are also offered tuition assistance while working in MAGNet.
 Those staying on in the summer will work full time and receive higher pay.
 Interested students apply in the fall of their senior year and begin work the summer before their graduate program begins.

 Center for Consumer Feedback

 Another portion of the Research & Development Center is the Center for Consumer Feedback (CCF).
 This part of the Research & Development Center mostly hires students or community members on a part-time basis and not as part of an internship.
-The CCF is said to be one of the most state-of-the-art outbound call facilities in the country.
 The center collects consumer research via phone and online surveys.
-Hiring processes for the CCF are conducted through Spherion (spherioncareers.com).
+Hiring processes for the CCF are conducted through Spherion.